shebaz-multani/wp-profile/README.md

 === wp Profile ===
-Contributors: itpathsolutions, shebaz, panchalhimani711
+Contributors: shebaz
-Tags: blocks, gutenberg, post, custom, cpt, list, grid, section Requires at least: 5.4 or higher
+Tags: prodile, profile listing, profile search and filter Requires at least: 5.4 or higher
 Tested up to: 6.1.1
 Requires PHP: 5.4 or higher